Campus Center, 4th Floor

 Plan to Pay

-Beginning with the fall semester, we are making some important changes that will allow you to receive financial aid, billing, and payment information earlier then ever before.
-You are also be required to make a plan to pay the balance of your bill by the due date on the bill.
+The university has made some important changes that will allow students to receive financial aid, billing, and payment information earlier then ever before.
+Students are also now required to make a plan to pay the balance of their bill by the due date.

-- Financial Aid packages will be available by July 5th (for students who submit a FAFSA by the May 1 priority deadline and complete all related To-Do list items)
+• Financial Aid packages are available in early July (for fall students who submitted a FAFSA by the May 1 priority deadline and completed all related To-Do list items).

-- Registered students can view charges in WISER beginning July 5 (see Student WISER)
+• Registered students can view charges in WISER in early July for fall and early January for spring.

-- Enrollment for a payment plan will be available once charges are in WISER.
+• Enrollment for a payment plan is available once charges are in WISER.
 See more about how to enroll, including a how-to video.

 Actions you can take:

-- Submit your FAFSA by the priority deadline to make sure your aid is packaged in time.
+• Submit your FAFSA by the priority deadline to make sure your aid is packaged as early as possible.

 What will Happen: